Transactions

 internal_transactions.caller_address

-: for contract voting transactions, the value of this field is empty, so this field is not displayed in the returned resultinternal_transactions.callValueInfo
+: For contract voting transactions, the value of this field is empty, so this field is not displayed in the returned result.internal_transactions.callValueInfo

-: for contract voting transactions, the value of this field is an empty arrayinternal_transactions.note
+: For contract voting transactions, the value of this field is an empty array.internal_transactions.note

-: this is the instruction description, in this case, it isvoteWitness
+: This is the instruction description.
+In this case, it isvoteWitness

-, which means the super representative voting operationinternal_transactions.extra
+, which means voting for SRs.internal_transactions.extra

-Here is an example, the transaction is an external address calling the "TNaDY...." contract, "TNaDY...." contract withdraws the reward of 443803418sun:
+In this example, the transaction is an external address calling the "TNaDY...." contract, and the "TNaDY...." contract withdraws the reward of 443,803,418 sun:

 {